5axes/Cura-Postprocessing-Scripts/README.md

 ![FanIroning.py](./images/FanIroning.jpg)

 Note : Some Ironing area are not detected by the script.
-C'est principalement les zones de petites tailles situées sur des zones de contour.
+It is mainly the small areas located on contour areas.

 ![Sample not detected area](./images/NotDetectedFanIroning.jpg)